danimaciasperea/Roomberry/README.md

 `Roomberry.py` creates a **multithreading python web server** that interacts with Roomba and the camera module installed.
 This code is intended to run as a daemon and handles the HTTP GET Requests performed against the Raspberry Pi.

-To install it just download the last release and configure the service:
+To install it just download the last release and configure it as a service:
 ```bash
 wget https://github.com/danimaciasperea/Roomberry/archive/V1.1.tar.gz /tmp/
 tar -xvf /tmp/V1.1.tar.gz